-Naya vs
+Compare · Naya vs Things

-Things.
+Naya vs Things.

 Things is a beautifully made task manager for when you know the next action.
-Naya is for everything before that — the unfinished thought, the dropped thread, the context you would lose by forcing it into a task.
+Naya is for everything before that: the unfinished thought, the dropped thread, the context you would lose by forcing it into a task.
 Choose Things to track clear to-dos; choose Naya when the work is not yet a task.

+Same surface.
 Different job.

-problem you have.
+Pick by the problem you have.

 Is Naya a to-do app?